Akshayanti/Masters-Thesis-CUNI-/theta_pos/scripts/README.md

     ```

 5. [get_coverage_scores.py](./get_coverage_scores.py)
-    Program to calculate the coverage statistics for trigrams, as a percentage of trigrams
+    Calculates the coverage statistics for trigrams, as a percentage of trigrams
     in target file.
 The file with greater number of trigrams is selected as the source, while
     the other is selected as source.
 Reports score as a percentage of trigrams common to source
     and target, over number of trigrams in target.